Yurii-Laguta/JB4A-SDK-Android/_posts/2016-03-18-upgrading.md

 ### From v4.2 to v4.3
 Full Documentation for v4.2 can be found [HERE](http://salesforce-marketingcloud.github.io/JB4A-SDK-Android-v4.2.0/).

+#### Required Manifest Changes
-* Remove all manifest entries related to receivers and services.
+* Remove all entries related to receivers and services.
 * Remove any reference to `ETLandingPagePresenter`.
 * Remove all permissions _*except*_ for `ACCESS_FINE_LOCATION` and `RECEIVE_BOOT_COMPLETED` if your application uses Geofences or Beacons.
 * You must leave the `android:name` field in your `<application>` tag.